PyranoTheDev/PyranoTheDev/README.md

 - Worked on 2-week sprints for five months of development.
 #### **Solo Dev** on AISenses library
 ![ConeBanner](https://github.com/PyranoTheDev/PyranoTheDev/assets/73611583/98953ee6-7fd9-47c2-b32e-47e9728506de)
-- A reusable library for Unity with vision cones and hearing systems.
+- Reusable library for Unity with vision cones and hearing systems.
 - Worked on a vision cone system that supports using multiple vision cones on one AI agent and uses Unity Events to communicate with AI behaviors.
 - Implemented a basic hearing system that also uses Unity Events to communicate with AI behaviors.
 - Added a Sound Relay Channel to broadcasts sounds to multiple AI behaviors of your choosing.